-The Commodity Futures Trading Commission (CFTC) last week issued a final order extending once more the effective date for market compliance with certain provisions of Section VII of Dodd-Frank involving regulation of the swaps -- this time until Dec.
-31. The exemptive order is effective immediately, according to the agency.
+The Commodity Futures Trading Commission (CFTC) Tuesday issued a final order extending once more the effective date for new swap regulation -- this time until Dec.
+31. The order is effective immediately, according to the agency.

 "Third, in advance of the completion of the definitions rule, market participants requested clarity regarding transacting in agricultural swaps.
 The exemptive order allows agricultural swaps cleared through a derivatives clearing organization or traded on a designated contract market to be transacted and cleared as any other swap.
 This is consistent with the agricultural swaps rule the Commission already finalized, which allows farmers, ranchers, packers, processors and other end-users to manage their risk.

 "Fourth, unregistered trading facilities that offer swaps for trading were required under Dodd-Frank to register as swap execution facilities (SEFs) or designated contract markets by July of this year.
 These facilities include exempt boards of trade, exempt commercial markets and markets excluded from regulation under section 2(d)(2).
 Given the Commission has yet to finalize rules on SEFs, this order gives these platforms additional time for such a transition.

 "Fifth, the Commission is providing guidance regarding enforcement of rules that require that certain off-exchange swap transactions only be entered into by eligible contract participants (ECPs).
 The guidance provides that if a person takes reasonable steps to verify that its counterparty is an ECP, but the counterparty turns out not to be an ECP based on subsequent Commission guidance, absent other material factors, the CFTC will not bring an enforcement action against the person."